 \subsection{Event-triggered Learning Design}

 On this linear controller, we apply the proposed event-triggered learning strategy (\ie the Chernoff trigger \eqref{eq:chernoff:trigger}) as shown in \abvFig\ref{fig:architecture}.
 The empirical cost $\hat{J}_N(k)$ is computed at every time step with a horizon of $N=\text{200}$.
-In order to avoid detecting an instantaneous disturbance, like for example the jerk introduced by enacting a system change via tilting or weights, we modify the trigger slightly.
+In order to avoid detecting an instantaneous disturbance, like for example, the jerk introduced by enacting a system change via tilting or weights, we modify the trigger slightly.
 We introduce the additional condition that the threshold has to stay surpassed for more than 10 seconds.
 Thus, we achieve more robust detection against strong short term disturbances.

 When the trigger detects a change, a learning experiment is started.
 For this, the trigger and integrator are disabled, as they would react to the learning excitation.
-However, this introduces an initial disturbance, which we overcome by waiting a few seconds until the system returns to steady state.
+However, this introduces an initial disturbance, which we overcome by waiting a few seconds until the system returns to steady-state.

-For the learning experiment, an artificial excitation signal is added on the control input.
+For the learning experiment, an artificial excitation signal is added to the control input.
 Choosing a signal that is both sufficiently exciting~\cite{Ljung2009} for possibly changed dynamics of the pendulum and avoids the hardware constraints in $\theta$ turned out to be a nontrivial problem on this experiment.
-In general, it is difficult to design well behaved excitation signals a priori.
+In general, it is difficult to design well-behaved excitation signals a priori.
 Here, we apply a carefully tuned chirp signal, which first increasing and then decreasing frequency.